MA Research Paper/Thesis guidelines

 - An author of any written work must distinguish the contribution made by the author as distinct from the contribution made by others.

-Once the student's supervisor deems the MA Research Paper acceptable and has signed off on it, a copy of the paper, satisfying the format and style outlined in the Style guide tab, should be submitted to the GPD, who will appoint an Examiner.
+Once the student's supervisor deems the MA Research Paper/Thesis acceptable and has signed off on it, a copy of the paper, satisfying the format and style outlined in the Style guide tab, should be submitted to the GPD via the Moodle MA paper/thesis draft submission site.
+The GPD will then appoint an Examiner.
 The Examiner may ask for revisions of the paper, and after all suggested revisions have been made, a grade of Pass or Fail is awarded.
-If the grade is Pass, the final version must be submitted to the Graduate Program Assistant.
+If the grade is Pass, the final version must be submitted on the Moodle page; this version must include the MA paper title page and MA paper or thesis signature page, available on this page.
 A hard copy of the final version will be stored for a period of three years in the Department.

 The MA Research Paper submission deadlines are as follows.